Dental Implants – Albuquerque, NM

 Woman pointing to smile after tooth replacement with dental implants

 Dental implants are known as the “gold standard” for tooth replacement.
 Superior to their counterparts (i.e., dental bridge and dentures), they are surgically placed in the jawbone and present benefits that cannot be attained by other solutions, such as permanence, functionality, and longevity.
 Whether you’re missing one, multiple, or all your teeth, Dr. Keanna can determine your eligibility for dental implant placement and refer you to a local specialist before restoring your smile to a healthier state.
-To discover whether you’re a candidate for dental implants in Albuquerque, NM, contact us today.
+To discover whether you’re a candidate for dental implants, contact us today.

 Why Choose Natural Dental Services for Dental Implants?